IDFA DocLab R&D Program

 How can I get involved?

 Through our living lab framework, all festival projects and participants contribute to our growing ecosystem of research and development.
 The R&D Summit, DocLab Exhibition, Interactive Conference, and DocLab live events all play a role, to name but a few components.
-Artists working in the field of interactive/immersive media have the opportunity to participate in the R&D Program through the annual IDFA DocLab Call for Submissions and our Open Call for Proposals, which both open up during the first half of the year.
+Artists working in the field of interactive/immersive media have the opportunity to participate in the R&D Program through the annual IDFA DocLab Call for Festival Submissions and our Open Call for R&D Proposals, which both open up during the first half of the year.
 To learn about other avenues for involvement, sign up for IDFA’s new media mailing, and keep an eye on this page.

 IDFA DocLab is supported by the Ministry of Economic Affairs and Climate Policy of the Netherlands, CLICKNL, Netherlands Film Fund, Mondriaan Fund, ARTE, Flanders Audiovisual Fund.
 Tolhuistuin and MIAP Foundation.